 The Self and It: Novel Objects in Eighteenth-Century England, Stanford University Press, 2010

-Organic Supplements: Bodies, Objects and the Natural World 1580-1750, co-edited with Miriam Jacobson, under contract with and submitted to University of Virginia Press.
+Organic Supplements: Bodies, Objects and the Natural World 1580-1750, co-edited with Miriam Jacobson, University of Virginia Press, forthcoming 2020.

 Guest editor, The Drift of Fiction: Reconsidering the Eighteenth-Century Novel, double special issue, The Eighteenth Century: Theory and Interpretation, Fall/Winter 2011.

 Editor, Interiors, special issue, Eighteenth-Century Fiction, Spring 2008.

 Editor, War, double special issue, Eighteenth-Century Fiction, Fall 2006.
 Awarded Runner-up Prize for Best Special Issue of 2007 by the Council of Editors of Learned Journals.